 The predominant microbial lifestyle in most aquatic ecosystems is the biofilm where microorganisms settle in multispecies communities at solid/water interfaces.
 While hydrodynamic largely dictates available substratum, initial settlement as well as growth of biofilm, the influence is not unidirectional: further development of these microbial cities shapes strongly their adjacent physical and chemical surrounding.
 These mutual interactions between flow-biofilm-sediment have important consequences for a variety of biofilm functions to impact the morphology of lotic and lentic waters as well as water quality and ecological health of the aquatic ecosystems (Gerbersdorf & Wieprecht 2015).

-The symposium was organized by the Institute for Modelling Hydraulic and Environmental Systems, Department of Hydraulic Engineering and Water Resources Management of the University of Stuttgart.
+The workshop series was organized by Dr. Sabine Gerbersdorf and Kaan Koca (Institute for Modelling Hydraulic and Environmental Systems, Department of Hydraulic Engineering and Water Resources Management, University of Stuttgart).

 The results of the workshop have been published in a review article in 'Water Research':

 Gerbersdorf et al. (2020): Exploring flow-biofilm-sediment interactions: Assessment of current status and future challenges

 Origin of photos: Above: biofilm in a flume of the Institute for Modelling Hydraulic and Environmental Systems, University of Stuttgart (from Gerbersdorf & Wieprecht 2015, Geobiology, © B. Skodic); at the bottom right: Michael Wagner (Engler-Bunte-Institut, KIT) during the OCT measurement in Stuttgart (© U. Scherer).